CSC1-1101-TTh9-S21/ps7/README.md

 <img src="upsidedowntiger.png" width=500>

+## Step 7 (Optional!): Write a `pixelate()` function.
+This is an optional exercise for people who want to have more "fun".
+To pixellate an image, divide the image into small square, e.g., 5 pixels by 5 pixels.
+Within each 5x5 square, set every R component to the average of all the R components in that square; set every G component to the average of all the G components in the square; set every B component to the average of all the B components in thst square.

 ---

 ## What to turn in
-You have
+For this problem set, you downloaded this directory from GitHub, and you modified the `ps7.py` program I provided.
+Now just zip the folder back up and submit it to Canvas.

 **Don't forget your comments!**

-### This problem set is due Friday, March 19, 2021, at 11:59pm EST
+### This problem set is due Tuesday, March 30, 2021, at 11:59pm EST